Skip to content

 2) In your opinion, is A-level PE a good preparation for a medicine degree?

-(Part 2 is now available!
+(Parts 2 and 3 are now available!
 Read "Can A-level PE Lead to a Degree in Medicine?
-Part 2" to find out how the application went.)
+Part 2" and "Can A-level PE Lead to a Degree in Medicine?
+Part 3" to find out how the story ends.)

 Now that that’s out of the way, allow me to offer a little context.
 I am an experienced PE teacher and I am a very experienced A-Level PE teacher.
 My career has spanned five different schools and colleges in the state sector and ten of those years were as Head of PE at Farnborough Sixth form College, between 2003 and 2013.
 Whilst in this role, I managed A-Level PE cohorts of up to 300 students per year and I became knowledgeable about every facet of A-Level delivery and management—it is my superpower, if I have one.
 I am deeply enamoured with the teaching of PE and consider myself to be in love with the subject.
 I also teach biology and have taught MFL in the past.